 This plant really shows its patience when it comes to watering.
 You should water your plant when the top few inches of the soil dries out.
 Its succulent-like tendency to store water in its leaves and stems help keep it happy when you might forget to water.

 When thinking about watering needs to keep your hoya carnosa care on track, just remember that less is more.
 Overwatering is a sure way to kill the plant.
 This means that a well-draining soil is the best option.
-Mine is planted in an indoor potting soil mix that came amended with perlite—and I added peat moss to the mix as well.
+Mine is planted in an indoor potting soil mix that came amended with perlite—and I added coco coir to the mix as well.

 Temperature, humidity, and fertilizer needs